DMVis/DMVis/README.md

 - [Visual Studio Code](https://code.visualstudio.com/download)

 The recommended extensions for Visual Studio Code can be installed by typing `@recommended` in the extensions tab.
-Install all the recmmended workspace extensions.
+Install all the recommended workspace extensions.

 We have created a `.editorconfig` file to ensure that all developers use the same